 Once businesses understand this, they can mitigate the risks.
 IT and operational equipment rarely work in isolation, so businesses should always be aware of how a change in one area will impact the rest of the infrastructure.

 Upgrades can be costly, so businesses should not assume that they have to invest in new equipment every time a component reaches the end of its lifespan.
 By assessing the role of the component and its availability, businesses can choose whether to purchase replacement parts in advance so they can repair the system or if they replace it in the future.

 When your phone model is discontinued, you can take your time to decide the next steps — businesses don’t have the same luxury when looking at hardware and software.
-Incorporating obsolescence management into maintenance plans enables companies to anticipate breakdowns, limiting downtime and reducing repair costs.
+Incorporating IT obsolescence management into maintenance plans enables companies to anticipate and prevent IT breakdowns, limiting downtime and reducing repair costs.

-To discuss your specific obsolescence management needs, speak to the experts at Ripley Solutions.
+To discuss your specific IT obsolescence management needs and prevent IT breakdowns, speak to the experts at Ripley Solutions.